noahlago/UltraYoloPi/README.md

 ---

-*This project was created for educational purposes to learn about computer vision and machine learning.*
+*This project was created for educational purposes to learn about computer vision and machine learning.
+It is a WIP.*